 Some error messages could be iCloud-related, such as saying, “This Mac can’t connect to iCloud because of a problem with email or password or Apple ID.”
 If you are facing this issue, continue reading as we will share some solutions.
 Let’s dive right in.

 This Mac can’t connect to iCloud – ways to fix it.

-- Apple System Status page – Before moving to anything else, you should make sure that all of Apple’s services are up and running.
+- Apple System Status page – Before moving to anything else, you should ensure that all of Apple’s services are up and running.
 You can check that by going to Apple’s System Status page.

-- Make sure you are connected to the Internet and that is connected is stable – sometimes, the Internet issues could be the reason behind the error message, so make sure your connection is stable.
+- Make sure that you are connected to the Internet and that it is stable – sometimes, Internet issues could be the reason behind the error message, so make sure your connection is stable.
 You can restart your router/modem.

-- Restart your Mac – whenever some issue pops up, a restart sounds like a good idea because it may sort out the majority of bugs and glitches.
+- Restarting your Mac – a restart may sort out most bugs and glitches.

-- Change the password – You can sign in to your iCloud on the web and once you do, you can change your password there.
-By doing this, you will force your Mac to accept the new password and log in to iCloud.
+- Change the password – Visit appleid.apple.com and sign in using your Apple ID.
+Once you do, you can change your password there.
+Doing this will force your Mac to accept the new password and log in to iCloud.

-One of these should put things into motion again, but if the above suggestions didn’t fix the issue, reinstall macOS.
+One of these should do the trick, but reinstall macOS if the above suggestions don’t fix the issue.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.